-The data thrown into the neural network reveal some pattern (hopefully).
-On the downside, neural network works like a complete mystery/black box.
-The neural network can find patterns in data but how and why it exists, never tells this secrete so because it can’t explain such matter thus we need a data scientist to do this job.
+The data thrown into the neural network reveal some patterns (hopefully).
+On the downside, the neural network works as a complete mystery/black box.
+The neural network can find patterns in data but how and why it exists, never tells secrete so because it can’t explain such matter thus we need a data scientist to do this job.

 Neural Network Working

-Deep Learning uses neural networks to create its foundation of working model architecture.
-A neural network which took the idea of the human brain working for its basic working model has its basic unit a neuron.
-Like the human brain artificial neural network mimic the similar information processing model i.e.:
+Deep Learning uses neural networks to create the foundation of the working model architecture.
+A neural network that took the idea of the human brain working for its basic working model has its basic unit a neuron.
+Like the human brain artificial neural networks mimic a similar information processing model i.e.:

-- Like brain sees some pictures through eyes and combine the feature of the picture, similarly, the neural network takes input as linear combinations through input neurons and combines it for processing.
+- Like the brain sees some pictures through the eyes and combines the feature of the picture, similarly, the neural network takes input as linear combinations through input neurons and combines it for processing.

-- The brain does something and gives output without efforts similarly ANNs does some processing and give output.
-In ANNs it can show and detect that there are some patterns and useful information but can’t tell how and why.
+- The brain does something and gives output without effort similarly ANNs do some processing and give output.
+In ANNs, it can show and detect that there are some patterns and useful information but can’t tell how and why.

-At the time of inputs in form of linear combination, we need to apply some function for optimisation reasons.
-This function is called as the activation function to achieve the desired output.
+At the time of inputs in the form of linear combination, we need to apply some function functions for optimisation reasons.
+This function is called the activation function to achieve the desired output.
 Some common examples are:

 - Sigmoid Function – A function to crashes all inputs to allow output to be between 0 and 1

-- ReLU Function – The Rectified Linear Unit function is a much better function then “tanh” function and also the most commonly used activation function.
-Returns 0 for negative inputs and stay silent for all positive values outputs.
+- ReLU Function – The Rectified Linear Unit function is a much better function than the “tanh” function and is also the most commonly used activation function.
+Returns 0 for negative inputs and stays silent for all positive values outputs.

 - Tanh Function – A function to crashes all inputs to allow output to be between -1 and 1.

-After making the explanation above now we can say online, “Neural network is a complicated formation of neuron-like structures”.
+After making the explanation above now we can say online, “A neural network is a complicated form of neuron-like structures”.
 It has excellent possibility & flexibility to model, establish and ease out complex relationships between input and output.
 Hidden remains hidden though.

 Deep Learning or Machine Learning

 Making a decision or choosing between ML or DL depends mainly on the problem & data at hand.
-Some high-level differences as below.
-Should you choose to read in details then I suggest you read “Demystifying the difference between Machine Learning and Deep Learning“.
+Some high-level differences are as below.
+Should you choose to read in detdetailails then I suggest you read “Demystifying the Difference between Machine Learning and Deep Learning“.

 - Machine learning – In ML focus is on feature engineering.
 Traditional machine learning creates/train-test splits of the data where ever possible via cross-validation.